epsilon537/boxlambda/docs/components_spiflash.md

 [https://github.com/ZipCPU/qspiflash](https://github.com/ZipCPU/qspiflash)

-The repository is named `qspiflash` but it includes a quad-SPI, Dual-SPI, and single-SPI core (and a co-simulation model supporting all three).
+The repository is named `qspiflash`, but it includes a quad-SPI, dual-SPI, and single-SPI core (and a co-simulation model supporting all three).

 Dan Gisselquist wrote this article describing the design of the single-SPI core: